enchant3dmango/lugvloei/README.md

     Password: postgres
     Port: 5432
     ```
-    You can adjust the connection details if you are not using the default values.

 3. Click the **Test :rocket:** button.
 You should see a green light above the connection details with the **Connection successfully tested** text.

     ![Airflow Webserver UI PostgreSQL Connection Test](docs/assets/airflow-webserver-ui-pg-connection-test.png)